barantoro/baran-component/README.md

 ## TextField Component

-The `BTextBox` component is a customizable text field with various props for configuration.
+The `BaranTextbox` component is a customizable text field with various props for configuration.

 ### Props